gaetanserre/LiSA/README.md

 ./LiSA -s scene_file.rto -d (optional, display the rendering in real-time)
 ```

-## How it works
-- The number of passes corresponds to the number of times LiSA will compute the color of each pixel to average it.
-- The output file is a [ppm](https://fr.wikipedia.org/wiki/Portable_pixmap) image.
-- The number of samples correponds to the number of times a ray can bounce.
-Default is 3.
-- You have to provide a file describing the scene you want LiSA to render.
-You can find some examples [below](#Scene-file-example) or in the folder ````assets````.
-- In the scene file you need one camera, atleast one material and output dimension.
-See [Limitations](#Limitations) to learn more.
-- For more detailed information see [DOCUMENTATION.md](DOCUMENTATION.md)

 ## Scene file
 You need to provide all the necessary information here such as:
 - The materials